 - Sociological effects such as financial, legal, employment, and social problems

 Drugs.com notes that, in rarer cases, serious side effects of ketamine use can include seizures, muscle rigidity, coma, and even death from overdoes.

 Ketamine’s altering and cognitive effects may make it difficult for someone to make the decision to quit using and to take steps to seek help.
 Often, a strong tolerance to ketamine means that the amount of the drug being taken has increased to the point where professional treatment is the best option for quitting.
 Breaking free and healing from drug use is not easy, but it can be achieved in a variety of ways.
-If necessary, medical detox can provide a safe start to treatment.
+If necessary, our medical detox program in Mississippi can provide a safe start to treatment.
 Drugs.com explains that there are many withdrawal symptoms that someone quitting long-term or chronic use of the drug may experience, such as chills, sweats, hallucinations, and strong cravings for the drug.

 Strategies can be learned in focused and specialized treatment that employ a range of options such as:

 - Expressive arts therapy

 - Psychoeducational groups